oxipay/oxidocs/docs/platforms/shopify.md

 <h1>Setup on Shopify</h1>

-To setup and configure EPCarts on your Shopify store, please use the instructions below
+To setup and configure %product_name% on your Shopify store, please use the instructions below
 <br/>

-##Integrating EPCarts##
+##Integrating Certegy Ezi-Pay##

 <div class="panel">
   You will need your <b>Merchant ID</b> and an <b>Encryption Key</b> handy before continuing with the installation.
 </div>

-1 – Email <a href="mailto:pit@%domain%?Subject=EPCarts URL Request (Shopify)&body=Hi, %0D%0A%0D%0AMy Merchant ID is: %0D%0A%0D%0AI would like to setup EPCarts on my Shopify site. %0D%0A%0D%0AThanks,%0D%0A%0D%0A">pit@%domain%</a> for a copy of the **EPCarts Gateway Authorisation** URL.
+1 – Email <a href="mailto:pit@%domain%?Subject=%product_name% URL Request (Shopify)&body=Hi, %0D%0A%0D%0AMy Merchant ID is: %0D%0A%0D%0AI would like to setup %product_name% on my Shopify site. %0D%0A%0D%0AThanks,%0D%0A%0D%0A">pit@%domain%</a> for a copy of the **%product_name% Gateway Authorisation** URL.
 Please include your Merchant ID in the email.

-2 - Clicking the link to be taken to your store's setting page to add EPCarts.
+2 - Clicking the link to be taken to your store's setting page to add %product_name%.

 3 - Once logged in, you will see the prompt below.
 Click **Add payment gateway**.